amejiarosario/amejiarosario.github.io/source/_posts/2018-05-25-Data-Structures-Time-Complexity-for-Beginners-Arrays-HashMaps-Linked-Lists-Stacks-Queues-tutorial.md

 Sets are very similar to arrays.
 The difference is that they don't allow duplicates.

-How can we implement a Set (array without duplicates)?
-Well, we could use an array and check if an element is there before inserting a new one.
-But the running time of checking if an element is already there is *`O(n)`*.
+How can we implement a Set (Array without duplicates)?
+We could use an array and check if an element is there before inserting a new one.
+But the running time of checking if a value is already there is *`O(n)`*.
 Can we do better than that?
-We develop the `Map` that has an amortized run time of *`O(1)`*!
+We develop the `Map` with an amortized run time of *`O(1)`*!

 <!-- The best way to learn how something works is to implement it ourselves.
 We are also going to explore the built-in `Set` in JavaScript. -->

 ### Set Implementation

 We could use the JavaScript built-in `Set`.
-However, if we implement it by ourselves, it's more logic to deduct the runtimes.
+However, if we implement it by ourselves, it's more logical to deduct the runtimes.
 We are going to use the [optimized HashMap](#HashMapWithRehash) with rehash functionality.

 ```js
 const HashMap = require('../hash-maps/hash-map');